On this page, you can find out about:

 Of course, not every campaign can be successful.
 Despite furious efforts, and a fairly public altercation between Boris Johnson and me, we couldn’t save Belsize Fire Station from the mayor’s cuts.
 We also did not succeed in our campaign to save the Crown Post Office in Swiss Cottage, which I worked on with CWU, local residents and post office staff.
 But if fear of failure stopped us from standing up for what we believe in, then I want no part of it.

 I receive several hundred queries, emails or casework requests a week, and hold an advice surgery at my office in Kilburn High Road approximately once a fortnight.
 I take these interactions very seriously and work closely with our local councillors to resolve common problems like overcrowding or dilapidated council housing.
-For problems relating to immigration or national issues, I engage our local MP or the relevant minister.

 Fun in the community